As stated in the bylaws of Olympia Junior Programs, Inc. (OJP):

-Homeschooling parents are welcome to purchase tickets for themselves and their child(ren) who are at least 5 years of age by September 1 of the current school year.
+Homeschooling parents are welcome to attend with their child(ren) who are at least 5 years of age by September 1 of the current school year.
+The cost is the same for parent and students.
 Reservations and payment may be made in advance with the OJP Homeschool Coordinator.
 (See Homeschool Tab.)
 OJP recommends that students attend the plays appropriate to their grade level.

 - October - play announcement and participation request forms mailed; return deadline is stated

-- November - seating assignments made and attendance dates scheduled; Principals notified
+- November-December - seating assignments made and attendance dates scheduled; schools notified

 - January - OJP training of School Representatives

 - late January - early February - schools collect payment and permission forms; parent ushers are recruited

 Play attendance and use of our teacher's study guides support many of the state-mandated learning requirements.
 Regular attendance at OJP productions provides students the opportunity to develop their appreciation for and ability to respond effectively to live theater.
 They become acquainted with the premier performance venue in their community and learn theater etiquette.
 Actors in professional national touring companies often comment that OJP audiences are exceptionally engaged and responsive.